realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 <h3>Navigating in Hubs</h3>
 material goes here...

-When you are ready to enter the rotunda, click on this portal
+When you are ready to enter the rotunda, click on {% include hubslink.html room="0" waypoint="start" text="this portal" %}